Transitivity in wreath products with symmetric groups: Designs, codes and orthogonal polynomials

 That is, $\theta(g)$ is the number of fixed points of the natural action of $C_r \wr S_n$ on $[r]\times [n]$, scaled by $1/r$.
 Then $\theta$ is a class function of $C_r\wr S_n$ taking values in $\{0,1,\dots,n\}$ (note that $g(c,i) = (c,i)$ for some $c \in [r]$ and $i \in [n]$ implies $g(\widetilde{c},i) = (\widetilde{c},i)$ for every $\widetilde{c} \in [r]$).
 We write $w_i$ for the number of elements $g \in C_r \wr S_n$ satisfying $\theta(g) = i$.
 Using the inclusion-exclusion principle, one can derive the expression

 see for example \cite[Section 7]{ChoMan2012}.
 We shall later see that this expression also follows from our results (see Remark~\ref{rem:Poisson_moments}).

 The function $\theta$ is a class function and it defines a uniformly distributed discrete random variable on $C_r \wr S_n$.
 It was shown in \cite[Prop.~7.4]{ChoMan2012} that, for $k\le n$, the $k$-th moment of~$\theta$ equals the $k$-th moment of the Poisson distribution with mean $1/r$ (the condition $k\le n$ was erroneously omitted in \cite[Prop.~7.4]{ChoMan2012}).
-Hence, we obtain
+The $k$-th moment of the Poisson distribution is given by the expression